Gran.Fanm.Kiki

 A Note from the Balcony

-Let’s go Efficiency!
+Let’s Go Efficiency!

 I was dreading flat-ironing my hair.
-I love a sleek, pin-straight look, and usually that means one to two days of going strand by strand.This time, I told myself my hair didn’t need to be bone straight, I was curling it afterward anyway.
-Instead of ironing every piece, I straightened my hair in sections.Guess what?Less than an hour later, my whole head was flawlessly straight.
-I broke my own record simply because I stopped trying to make it perfect.
-Same result, a fraction of the effort.
-I took the risk and it worked out better than I imagined.Let this be your reminder:
+I love a sleek, pin-straight look, and usually that requires one to two days of straightening each strand of hair.This time, I told myself that my hair doesn't need to be bone straight because I am going to curl it afterward.
+Instead of ironing each strand, I straightened my hair in sections.Guess what?Less than an hour later, my whole head of hair was flawlessly straight.
+I broke my own record simply because I stopped aiming for perfection.
+I got top results for a fraction of the time and effort.
+I took a risk and it worked out better than I could have imagined.Let this be your reminder:

 1. Stop trying to be perfect.

-Don’t be surprised if the only thing holding you back… is you.— Gran.Fanm.Kiki
+2. Be agile.Don’t be surprised if the only thing holding you back… is you.— Gran.Fanm.Kiki

 A Note from the Balcony